PlatosTwin/LawSchoolData/docs/index.markdown

     applicants who submitted applications that month, whatever their end result, as for the plot above.
 The top-right and bottom-right plots show the mean of the LSAT and GPA, respectively, of <i>all</i> applicants who applied in a given month.
 The bottom-left plot shows, for each month, the percentage of the total volume of submitted applications submitted that month.
-For example, that December of the 18/19 cycle shows 23% indicates that 23% of the <i>total</i> number of applications submitted that cycle were submitted in December.
+For example, if December of the 18/19 cycle were to show 23% it would indicate that 23% of the <i>total</i> number of applications submitted that cycle were submitted in December.

 </div>